Redshift inference from the combination of galaxy colors and clustering in a hierarchical Bayesian model: Density estimators

 \subsection{Optimal kernel density estimator}

+We investigate a kernel density estimator (KDE) for $\hat\delta_z(\theta).$ We will show here that this yields posterior likelihoods based on pair counts.
+Standard methods for correlation redshifts estimate $n(z)$ using two-point correlation functions, which are also computed from pair counts, but the standard methods never attempt to make point estimates of the fluctuation fields.
+We will show here and in Appendix~\ref{sec:equivalence} that, in a case where photometric information (\features) is ignored, the use of an optimal KDE in our method yields $n(z)$ estimates that are equivalent to the standard two-point methodologies.

-We investigate a kernel density estimator (KDE) for $\hat\delta_z(\theta),$ since it will yield posterior likelihoods based on pair counts, similar to the standard methods for correlation redshifts.
-Here we will drop the subscript $z$ on the assumption that we will treat distinct redshift bins as having independent mass distributions.
+In this section we will drop the subscript $z$ on the assumption that we will treat distinct redshift bins as having independent mass distributions.
 With the assumption that the kernel depends only on the distance $\theta_{xT}$ between a test point $x$ and a tracer galaxy $T,$ we have